Skip to main content

 Data stewarded by NCEI must include metadata about provenance, authenticity, the technical environment necessary to use the data object, what preservation actions have been taken, and what intellectual property rights apply to the data object.
 To provide long term preservation for digital and analog data holdings, NCEI follows guidance from many best practice communities to ensure that data are accurate and authentic for the long term.

 As mandated by Federal regulations, data maintained by NCEI are scheduled in accordance with the appropriate NOAA Records Schedules.
 These schedules identify many records series which indicate the requirements for how long those records (data and metadata) must be retained, and other conditions for retention and preservation.
-Each records series must be approved by the National Archives and Records Administration (NARA).
+Each record series must be approved by the National Archives and Records Administration (NARA).

 To support and ensure data preservation, NCEI routinely performs regular media migration, data integrity checks (e.g., comparing cryptographic hash values prior to and following file movement between storage media), daily and weekly media content backups, and other practices to ensure access to data objects.
 NCEI follows guidance from NARA for backup processes, storage media, etc.